microsoft/Azure-Kinect-Sensor-SDK/CONTRIBUTING.md

 #### Planned

-The quested issue have been planned but not yet started.
+The quested issue has been planned but not yet started.
 We may stay in this state indefinitely if we don't have resources to complete the request.

 #### Started